 Ocarina of Time - Debug Code

 Video Gamer X of The Oddesy of Hyrule is attributed with releasing the Debug code for OoT, back in May of 1999.
+An improved input sequence was discovered by mzxrules in September of 2016.

 - Using the Crooked Cartridge trick, or another method (see Miscellaneous Glitches), crash the game.